 Checking accounts are the cornerstone of your financial health.
-Not only do you begin your personal financial journey by opening a checking account, you begin to establish a financial identity through being responsible with your debits and credits.
+Not only do you begin your personal financial journey by opening a checking account, but you also begin to establish a financial identity by being responsible for your debits and credits.

 Banking Basics #4: Savings Accounts

 What is a savings account and why should you have one?